3fon3fonov/exostriker/README.md

 * Combined modeling of data (Transit + RV + Astrometry +  GP/Moving average modeling, at once).
 * Variouse of minimization/sampling methods.
 * GUI accsess to priors
-* Print all results and plots in a .tex ready environment
+* Print all results and plots into a .tex ready environment
-* Large arsenal of N-body/dynamical simulation/analysis tools.
+* A large arsenal of N-body/dynamical simulation/analysis tools.
 * Documentation, Instructions and Video tutorials.
 * For more detailed TBD list see: "focus_matrix_TBFixed.doc".